 Serafina Listed as waterfront, but the view is usually blocked by all the docked boats.
 That’s OK.
 Serafina is a little hideaway in East Fort Lauderdale.
 Traditional Italian eats in an unpretentious environment.

-Steak 954 Broward County’s answer to fine dining.
-And that’s a big deal!
-Not too many places north of the 305 border fit that category.
-Located inside the posh W Hotel, Steak 954 is the place to see and be seen.
+Steak 954 inside the posh W Hotel, Steak 954 is the place to see and be seen.
 It’s not all looks though, the menu rocks too!
 My favorites?
 The 954 Cheesesteak, Truffle Mac & Cheese, Tater Tots, Miso Glazed Black Cod, and the Freshly Baked Cookies To Go.

-Tavolino Della Noté Oh the many faces of Tavolino.
-Casual lunch menu?
-Upscale Italian dinner?
-Casual lunch?
-Comedy night?
-Latin night?
-Family vibe?
-Romantic atmosphere?
-Those ALL describe Tavolino to a T!
-This large Coral Springs restaurant has something for everyone.
-Divided into two different spaces under one roof, with clever decor and space planning, Tavolino easily accomplishes it all.
-Solid great food and service, time after time.
-Tell Eddie I sent ya!
+Tavolino Della Noté This large Coral Springs restaurant has something for everyone.
+Divided into two different spaces under one roof, with clever decor and space planning, Tavolino efficiently accomplishes it all.
+Solid, great food and service, time after time.

 The Cook and the Cork Coral Springs strikes again!
 Something must be in the water.
 This small restaurant has a big heart.
 Order any of the pastas and the lamb chops.
 You MUST also try the spare ribs!
 Reservations are a must.